 The remainder of the list will get a copy of one of the products I showed in the video.

-So if your name is on the list, please send an email with your name and shipping address to copycoach [at] gmail [dot] com.
-That’s the only way I will know where to send your package — so please do it now.
-If I don’t hear from you before December 20th, I’ll assume you don’t want your prize.
+So if your name is on the list, please send an email with your name and shipping address to copycoach gmail com.
+That's the only way I will know where to send your package — so please do it now.
+If I don't hear from you before December 20th, I'll assume you don't want your prize.
 Fair enough?